CenturyLinkCloud/PublicKB/Backup/backup-anywhere.md

 ![](../images/backup/backup-anywhere/register-server.png)

 * You will then be presented with a download link for the agent installer and unique information about the installer file.
-This information is not needed for the instillation, it is for information purposes only.
+This information is not needed for the installation, it is for information purposes only.
 Simply click the link to download the installer script.

 ![](../images/backup/backup-anywhere/registered-server.png)

-* After downloading the script, move it to your server and execute the script to start the instillation of the Simple Backup agent.
+* After downloading the script, move it to your server and execute the script to start the installation of the Simple Backup agent.

  ![](../images/backup/backup-anywhere/agent-install.png)